soumikadevarakonda/Erudition/README.md

 ### Happy Reading! 📖🌱❤ ###

-*P.S.
+---

+## **Acknowledgments**

+Special thanks to:

+- **Dr. Deepak V** for his invaluable mentorship and guidance throughout the project. 🙏
+- **Ocean PDFs** for providing access to book PDFs that enrich the library collection.
+- The **Django Community** for its extensive documentation and support.
+- Everyone who contributed to testing and refining the app.

+---

+**P.S.**
-For those wondering what Erudition means, the name is derived from the Latin word for "learning" or "knowledge."
-It perfectly represents the essence of our library app, designed to promote continuous learning and provide easy access to a wealth of educational resources.*
+For those wondering what "Erudition" means, the name is derived from the Latin word for **"learning" or "knowledge."** It perfectly represents the essence of our library app, designed to promote continuous learning and provide easy access to a wealth of educational resources.

+---

+### **License**
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+---

+Let me know if you need any tweaks! 🚀🔥